 Looking for experienced Denver divorce lawyers to help you navigate the complex collaborative divorce process?
 Family legal issues that lead to legal separation and custody issues can be emotionally distressing and financially costly.
 The sooner these issues can be resolved, the sooner you and your loved ones can move on to the next chapter of your lives.
-A Denver divorce attorney at Burnham Law understands the seriousness and importance of resolving family legal issues in the best possible way.
+A divorce attorney at Burnham Law understands the seriousness and importance of resolving family legal issues in the best possible way.
 That is why we are committed to representing clients in a range of family law matters, from divorce, support payment cases, to child custody and post-decree matters.
-The guidance of a good lawyer can help secure the best possible outcome for your case.
+The guidance of a good attorney can help secure the best possible outcome for your case.
 Our divorce lawyers in Denver, with more than a decade of experience practicing family law, have the skills and experience to represent you effectively in any legal family matter.

 The family courts in the Denver metro area will generally not get involved in custody cases if parents can agree on division of custody on their own.
 In these cases, the court will usually review the agreed-upon custody arrangement and issue a final custody order to formalize that agreement.
+However, in contested divorce situations, you may consider getting help from a legal professional or hiring an attorney.
+You can contact a Burnham Law divorce lawyer for a free consultation.

 It is important to understand that dividing child custody involves splitting both parenting time (i.e., physical custody) and decision-making authority (i.e., legal custody) of the child or children involved after the divorce.
 It can also entail one parent being ordered to pay child support to the custodial parent.